EichlerLab/SPARK/README.md

 # SPARK
-This will be the repository for the EIchler lab SPARK analysis.
+This will be the repository for the Eichler lab SPARK analysis.